 If you are converting an ex-commercial or industrial space, you are probably lucky enough to have inherited some beautiful, big, metal-framed windows.
-If you are creating a new home and want to imitate this industrial look, light is key, so create large openings and sill-to-ceiling-height glazing (often broken into square segments), and keep drapery minimal or non-existent, just like this loft space:
+If you are creating a new home and want to imitate this industrial look, light is key, so create large openings and sill-to-ceiling-height glazing (often broken into square segments), and keep drapery minimal or non-existent.

-Another way to obtain light in an existing building is to add skylights, which will immediately give you a “lofty” feel, as in this kitchen:
+Another way to obtain light in an existing building is to add skylights, which will immediately give you a “lofty” feel.

 Mezzanines and changes in level

 Industrial buildings equal high spaces, which equal great opportunities for changes in level and mezzanines.
-If you do have the luxury of a double-height space, these are great places for bedrooms and studies, which offer views down to spaces below:
+If you do have the luxury of a double-height space, these are great places for bedrooms and studies.

-If you don’t have double height throughout, another way to get this look is to open up part of the floor slab and run high elements such as bookshelves all the way up through a couple of floors just like this:
+If you don’t have double height throughout, another way to get this look is to open up part of the floor slab and run high elements such as bookshelves all the way up through a couple of floors.